tinyredinc/notes/real_estate/cofund_reif_ts.md

 ## Subscription

 - Price per Unit - $1,000.00 per Unit (the "Subscription Amount").
-- Investor Minimum Subscription - 150 Units ($150,000.00)

 - Fund Minimum Placement - 10,000 Units ($10,000,000)
 - Fund Maximum Placement - 30,000 Units ($30,000,000)

+- For CLASS A (Accredited Investors)
+  - Minimum Subscription: $150,000.00, or 150 Units.
+  - 20% deposit is due on Term Sheet signed, starting from Sep 2023
+  - 80% remaining balance is due on May 31, 2024

+- For CLASS I (Institutional Investors)
+  - Minimum Subscription: $1,000,000.00, or 1,000 Units.
+  - 20% deposit is due on Term Sheet signed, starting from Sep 2023
+  - 80% remaining balance is due on May 31, 2024

 - For CLASS P (Partnership Investors)
+  - Minimum Subscription: $3,000,000.00, or 3,000 Units.
   - 20% deposit is due on Term Sheet signed, starting from Sep 2023
   - 80% remaining balance is due on Jan 31, 2024
-- For CLASS A/I (Accredited/Institutional Investors)
-  - 20% deposit is due on Term Sheet signed, starting from Sep 2023
-  - 80% remaining balance is due on May 31, 2024

 ## REIF Structure